SiniKraft/AppvarTextEditor/README.md

 This functions returns a pointer of the desired string which can be used directly.
 NOTE :
 - If the Appvar is in Archive (recommended), the pointer returned by this function is **READ ONLY** !
-Trying to write data at this pointer will causes a RAM reset and restarts the device !
+Trying to write data at this pointer will cause a RAM reset and restarts the device !
-- The pointer returned MAY BE NULL, expecially if the file doesn't exist !
+- The pointer returned MAY BE NULL, especially if the file doesn't exist !
 - The function has been built to be the most optimized way, so it doesn't check if the index or header length passed are correct !
 Putting wrong data in it will get the pointers corrupt !

 <!-- end of the list -->